mtpaint 3.31 screenshot

 the image that you are editing.

-The menu above is the 'Scale Canvas' dialog
+the 'Scale Canvas' dialog

 of the 'Image' drop-down menu when

 when in 'Indexed' color mode

 (for example, when editing a GIF file).

 you will see when editing a JPEG file.